Asabeneh/30-Days-Of-Python/readme.md

 ### Python Syntax

-A python script can be written on python interactive shell or on code editor.
+A python script can be written in python interactive shell or in the code editor.
 A python file has an extension .py.

 ### Python Indentation

 An indentation is a white space in a text.
-Indentation in many languages used to increase code readability, however python uses indentation to create block of codes.
-In other programming languages curly bracket used to create block of codes instead of indentation.
-One of the common bug when you write a python code will be wrong indentation.
+Indentation in many languages is used to increase code readability, however python uses indentation to create block of codes.
+In other programming languages curly brackets are used to create blocks of codes instead of indentation.
+One of the common bugs when writing python code is wrong indentation.

 ![Indentation Error](./images/indentation.png)

-### Comment
+### Comments

-Comment is very important to make code more readable and to leave to remark in our code.
-Python doesn't run comment part of our code.
+Comments are very important to make the code more readable and to leave remarks in our code.
+Python doesn't run comment parts of our code.
-Any text starts with hash(#) in python is a comment.
+Any text starting with hash(#) in python is a comment.

 **Example: Single Line Comment**